BaseCase/testdouble-chai/README.md

 - [x] clean up spiked code so it's ready for the rest of this
 - [x] get this happening for `expect(dubs).to.have.been.calledWith("hi");`
 - [x] fill out this list with the rest of the things we should support (e.g. multiple times in config, etc.)
+- [x] complete pending tests

+## notes
+* `.called` will fail if the function was called with arguments, which is consistent with `td.verify()`, but maybe not what the user would expect.
+Think about this...